galik/CppCoreGuidelines/CppCoreGuidelinesSH.md

 ```
 Here we have a problem:
-This is perfectly good code in a single-threaded program, but have two treads execute this and
+This is perfectly good code in a single-threaded program, but have two threads execute this and
 there is a race condition on `free_slots` so that two threads might get the same value and `free_slots`.
 That's (obviously) a bad data race, so people trained in other languages may try to fix it like this: